Fear the Walking Dead season 1: Development

 In September 2013, AMC announced they were developing a companion series to The Walking Dead, which follows a different set of characters created by Robert Kirkman.
 In September 2014, AMC ordered a pilot, which was written by Kirkman and Dave Erickson, and directed by Adam Davidson, and is executive produced by Kirkman, Erickson, Gale Anne Hurd, and David Alpert, with Erickson serving as showrunner.
 The project was originally known as Cobalt.

 Casting

 In December 2014, the first four starring roles were cast: Kim Dickens as Madison, the female lead; Cliff Curtis as Travis Manawa, the male lead; Frank Dillane as Nick; and Alycia Debnam-Carey as Alicia.
 In April and May, 2015, Elizabeth Rodriguez and Mercedes Mason were announced as series regulars, both in unknown roles.

 Filming

 Production of the pilot episode began in early 2015 and ended on February 6, 2015.
 The pilot episode was filmed in Los Angeles; the remaining first-season episodes were filmed in Vancouver, British Columbia, Canada.
 Production on the remaining five first-season episodes began on May 11, 2015.
-Adam Davidson, who directed the pilot, also directed the series' second and third episodes.
+Adam Davidson, who directed the pilot, also directed the series's second and third episodes.